• Skip to primary navigation

 • Preheat oven to 300 degrees.

 • Place a large Dutch oven over medium-high heat.
 While it’s heating, season all sides of the roast with the kosher salt, pepper, garlic and onion powder.
-Add the grapeseed oil to the hot pot.
+(Alternatively, you can use my venison dry rub!)
+Add the grapeseed oil (or whatever fat you're using) to the hot pot.
 Sear the meat on all sides until a good crust forms, about 2 – 3 minutes per side.

 • When roast is seared, add the onion, garlic, and fresh herbs (tied into a bundle, if desired).
-Pour in the wine and enough beef stock to come ¾ of the way up the roast.
+Pour in the bottle of wine and enough beef stock to cover the roast.
 (Refrigerate any leftover beef stock.)

 • Remove roast from pan and tent with aluminum foil.
 While the roast rests, make the pan sauce.